genevrahenrike/subreddit-scrapper/doc/Subreddit Front Page Scraper.md

 ---

 ## Extending parsing
-- The `shreddit-post` element often exposes more attributes that can be pulled in similarly to how `title`, `author`, etc. are extracted now.
+- The `shreddit-post` and `shreddit-ad-post` elements often expose more attributes that can be pulled in similarly to how `title`, `author`, etc. are extracted now.
 - For media posts, additional selectors inside the post card may expose higher‑quality thumbnails or gallery info.
 - For comments count and score, Reddit may defer rendering; prefer attribute values when present, and fall back to visible text.
+- **Promoted content detection** can be enhanced by adding new selectors or attributes to identify different types of ad content.
 - **Sidebar widget parsing** is highly flexible and automatically adapts to new widget types and naming conventions across different subreddits.
 - **Metadata extraction** can be extended by adding new selectors to the `_parse_meta` method for additional community information.